-Honorees are chosen by members of the Board of Directors in the fall.
+Honorees are chosen by members of the Board of Directors.
 Following the selection process, the inductees are notified of their selection, and the community at large is informed through local media.

 Members of the Board of Directors serve a four-year term, with the option to renew for a second four years.
 Because of this relatively lively turnover, many individuals from the Aspen/Snowmass community have served as volunteers on the Aspen Hall of Fame board over the years.

-The Aspen Hall of Fame Banquet is usually held the evening of the third Saturday of January, beginning with a cash bar, then dinner, then a video presentation describing the life and contributions to the community of each new inductee, and presentation of an award.
+The Aspen Hall of Fame Banquet date will be held Saturday, April 15, 2023 at the Hotel Jerome.
+The evening begins with a cash bar, followed by dinner, a video presentation describing the life and contributions to the community of each new inductee, and presentation of an award.

 Everyone is welcome to the banquet, but seating is limited.
-For further information and to make a request to be added to the mailing list, please call the contact telephone number at the bottom of the page or, for email, navigate to "Contact" and complete the form to get your questions answered.
+For further information and to make a request to be added to the mailing list, call the contact telephone number at the bottom of the page or, for email, navigate to "Contact" and complete the form to get your questions answered.